the-ides-of-marc/allo/README.md

 A C99 Library providing allocators that manage fixed sized contiguous memory regions.

 The allocators do not reallocate or deallocate any memory and strictly manage the memory it is given upon initialization.

-Allocators
-- allo_bump
-- allo_stack
-- allo_pool
+See [Allocators](#allocators) for a list of supported allocators.

 All allocators can be wrapped in an `allo_allocator` type, a fat pointer, which provides common allocator operations.